knightfury16/multi-service-commerce/resource/self-journal.md

 ```

 But generating only type was not enough.
 Coz everytime I was starting the app for the very first time, I have to run the migration also.
-And running migrations requires a DATABASE_URL.
+And running migrations requires a `DATABASE_URL`.

 ```js
 datasource db {